Postgraduate Certificate in Psychodynamic Counselling

 How to apply and application deadlines

-For information about entry requirements and how to apply please visit the course page on the Oxford Graduate Admissons website.
+For information about entry requirements, the admissions processes and how to apply please visit the course page on the Oxford Graduate Admissons website.
+Interviews are normally held as part of the admissions process for shortlisted applicants.

 If you have any questions about the progress of your application, please contact the Graduate Admissions Office (tel: 01865 270059; email: graduate.admissions@admin.ox.ac.uk ); or the Course Administrator, (tel: +44 (0)1865 280725; email: psychodynamicstudies@conted.ox.ac.uk).